- About us

-St. Francis’ Children’s Society has been offering high quality services and support to children and families for almost 150 years.
+St. Francis’ Children’s Society has been offering high quality services and support to children and families for over 150 years.
 However, the Society today could not be more different from the organisation which opened its doors in 1869.

 That year, in response to a general wave of altruism amongst Victorians who felt the need to ‘rescue’ orphans and poor children who would otherwise end up in the workhouse, Father William Collis was chosen to set up a home for Catholic boys in the Northampton Diocese.